-The BIOFIN project began its activities in Colombia in March 2015; hence, it joined the group of 30 beneficiary countries for this initiative, in which the Latin American group is composed of 10 countries.
+The BIOFIN project began activities in Colombia in March 2015, joining a group of approximately 40 beneficiary countries for this initiative.
+Within this group, 11 countries belong to the Latin America group.

 Our strategy